trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

 Deploying a contract to the network is called "originating."
 Originating the contract requires a small amount of Tezos tokens as a fee.

-1. Run the following command to originate the smart contract, changing `$MY_TZ_ADDRESS` to the address of the wallet that you created earlier in the tutorial:
+1. Run the following command to originate the smart contract, changing `$MY_TZ_ADDRESS` to the address or local name of the wallet that you created earlier in the tutorial:

    ```bash
    octez-client originate contract my-counter \